-You can file an appeal with your county Drug Medi-Cal Organized Delivery System:
+You can file an appeal with your Drug Medi-Cal Organized Delivery System county:

-- If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal substance use disorder treatment services because you do not meet the medical necessity criteria; - If your provider thinks you need a substance use disorder treatment service and asks the county for approval, but the county does not agree and denies your provider's request, or changes the type or frequency of service; - If your provider has asked the providing county for approval, but the county needs more information to make a decision and doesn't complete the approval process on time; - If your providing county doesn't provide services to you based on the timelines the providing county has set up; - If you don't think the providing county is providing services soon enough to meet your needs; - If your grievance, appeal or expedited appeal wasn't resolved in time, and - If you and your provider do not agree on the substance use disorder services you need.
+- If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal substance use disorder treatment services because you do not meet the access criteria. - If your provider thinks you need a substance use disorder treatment service and asks the county for approval, but the county does not agree and denies your provider's request or changes the type or frequency of service. - If your provider has asked the Drug Medi-Cal Organized Delivery System county for approval, but the county needs more information to make a decision and doesn't complete the approval process on time. - If your Drug Medi-Cal Organized Delivery System county doesn't provide services to you based on the timelines the Drug Medi-Cal Organized Delivery System county has set up. - If you don't think the Drug Medi-Cal Organized Delivery System county is providing services soon enough to meet your needs. - If your grievance, appeal or expedited appeal wasn't resolved in time. - If you and your provider do not agree on the substance use disorder services you need.